h5rdly/osintxpress/README.md

 `osintxpress` comes with a complementary [dashboard](https://github.com/h5rdly/osintxpress/blob/main/osintxpress/dashboard.py).
 Used for testing, tweaking etc., it can provide a starting point for Python dashboard builders.

+To start the dashboard -

+`panel serve /path/to/dashboard.py`
 <img width="2437" height="1009" alt="dash" src="https://github.com/user-attachments/assets/1ce4bbac-4eaa-4774-9be7-24a9671c9f2e" />